 From January 2019 to September 2019 ATD will carry out a project exploring the issue of socio-economic discrimination in Irish public services and in every day life.

 A person’s socio-economic status is not currently recognised as a ground upon which a person might be discriminated against, under Irish equality legislation.

-The stories collected will be published into a report that will be launched at a public event on 23rd May in the IHREC Auditorium.
+The stories collected will be published into a report that will be launched at a public event after the Summer in the IHREC Auditorium.
 All the stories collected and published will be kept anonymous to ensure the confidentiality of the participants.

 What is socio-economic discrimination?